What is verification, and why was I selected?By : Kim Murphy | May 8, 2020

 What happens if I don’t – or can’t – provide the documentation requested?

 The university will not award FSA until all verification documents are received and FAFSA corrections are processed.
-Also, be aware that there are annual deadlines for submitting verification documentation.
+Also, be aware that there are Federal and University deadlines for submitting verification documentation.

 Where can I get more information on this process?

-You are encouraged to work closely with your Finance Advisor until the verification process is complete.
-For additional information about FSA and the FAFSA, go to studentaid.ed.gov or contact the Federal Student Aid Information Center at 800.433.3243.
+You are encouraged to work closely with Financial Services until the verification process is complete.
+For additional information about FSA and the FAFSA, go to https://studentaid.ed.gov or contact the Federal Student Aid Information Center at 800.433.3243.

 For other guidance, I can be reached at firstname.lastname@example.org.